CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-jasperserver-blueprint.md

 ### Description

-Through the CenturyLink Blueprint integration, Bitnami JasperReports Stack provides a click-through solution to install and configure JasperReports on the Linux platform.
+Through the CenturyLink Blueprint integration, JasperReports provides a click-through solution to install and configure JasperReports on the Linux platform.

 For more information, please visit http://community.jaspersoft.com/project/jasperreports-server